cloudfoundry-attic/vblob/README.md

         "current_driver": "<driver-name>",
         "logtype": "winston",
         "logfile": "<pathname for the log>",
-        "keyID": "<any id for auth>",
+        "keyID": "<id for front-end authentication>",
-        "secretID": "<any secret for auth>",
+        "secretID": "<secret for front-end authentication>",
-        "auth": "<basic, digest or s3; other values mean disabled>", "debug": true,
-        "account_file" : "./account.json",
-        "account_api" : true
+        "auth": "<`basic`, `digest` or `s3`; other values mean disabled>", "debug": <set to true to enable verbose output of all requests in the console>, "account_file" : <pathname for the cloudfoundry binding file, default is "./account.json">, "account_api" : <set to true to enable cloudfoundry service apis, default is true>
     }

 `current driver` is used to specify the driver to be used by the service at startup.
 Only 1 driver can be in use at any time.
 If no default is specified the first driver will be used.